equinor/fmu-sumo/docs/explorer.rst

     surfaces = case.surfaces.filter(time=time)

+Example: get surfaces with exact interval

+    from fmu.sumo.explorer import Explorer, TimeFilter, TimeType

+    sumo = Explorer()

+    case = sumo.get_case_by_uuid("1234567")

+    time = TimeFilter(
+        type=TimeType.INTERVAL,
+        start="2018-01-01",
+        end="2022-01-01",
+        exact=True
+    )

+    surfaces = case.surfaces.filter(time=time)

-Time filters can also be used to get all surfaces with specific time data.
+Time filters can also be used to get all surfaces that has a specific type of time data.

 .. code-block::